resiprocate/resiprocate/resip/recon/readme_Kurento.txt

   If you do require the most intense level of logging then please consider logging to a ramdisk (tmpfs) and other strategies.

+  A more practical GST_DEBUG setting for logging in a development environment:

+    export GST_DEBUG="4,Kurento*:4,kms*:4,sdp*:4,webrtc*:4,*rtpendpoint:4,rtp*handler:4,rtpsynchronizer:4,agnosticbin:4,kmsiceniceagent:6,KurentoWebSocketTransport:5,kmssdpsession:5"

+  This helps us to see the communications between Kurento and reConServer, the key stages of call setup and ICE negotiation.

   To find the log files: